jeffreyhanson/raptr/cran-comments.md

 0 errors | 0 warnings | 2 note

 # Notes

-* CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2022-05-04 as requires archived package
-    'RandomFields'.

-  **This package has been updated so that it no longer depends on the RandomFields package.**

 * checking package dependencies ...
 NOTE
   package suggested but not available for checking: 'gurobi'